-2.3.2 Observable signs of trauma that may indicator that family violence is occurring
+2.3.2 Observable signs of trauma that may indicate that family violence is occurring behaviour or circumstances.

-Family violence risk factors may be identified through observing signs or 'indicators' related to a person's physical or emotional presentation, behaviour or circumstances.
 These signs are presentations of possible trauma, which may indicate family violence is occurring and can be expressed differently across a person's lifespan, from infancy, childhood and adolescence, through to adulthood and old age.